top of page

 How We Approach Conflict of Interest at Loving Life

-• support families to make decisions without pressure
+• Support families to make their own decisions

-Our role is to support informed choice, not to limit it.
+Our role is to support your choice, not influence it.

 Final Thoughts

-Conflict of interest in the NDIS is not about blame.
-It is about protecting participant choice, trust, and ethical decision-making.
+Conflict of interest in the NDIS is not about blaming providers.

 📍 Based on the Gold Coast